 Gasification of Biomass and WasteWebsite task33.ieabioenergy.com

-Countries Austria, Denmark, Germany, Italy, the Netherlands, Norway, Sweden, Switzerland, and the USA
+Countries Austria, Germany, The Netherlands, Sweden, UK and USA

 Assistant Task Leaders